Dragonbabe/Hw19-Employee-Directory/employee-app/README.md

 ## Welcome To Your Employee Directory!

 ### `In this application you can search for employees and filter your results by typing in some letters to get employee first names that include those letters.
 You can usually only get 2 letters in.
-You can also sort employee's birth months by ascending or descending order,`
+You can also sort employee's birth months by ascending or descending order`

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).